Reconnecting the Missouri River Floodplain

 Ryan agrees and for him, this is more than just a levee project.
 “We just had twins, a boy and a girl, and we named our son River James.
 So yeah, this river means everything to me,” he says.

 "Don't think you can't do it."
 That's Ryan's advice for other levee districts and landowners who are in a similar situation with repetitive flooding.
 "There are funding mechanisms to get this done.
 They're not easy but we also hope to help that become easier," he says.

 The group of partners continues to collaborate on this project with a goal to lessen the challenges that can make a project like this seem impossible.

-The factsheet below includes some of the technical aspects of the project along with contacts and representatives from partners who can provide additional information for interested levee districts, landowners and communities.
+The Playbook and factsheet below include some of the technical aspects of the project along with contacts and representatives from partners who can provide additional information for interested levee districts, landowners and communities.

 Any communities or organizations that are interested in learning more about this project are encouraged to review the factsheet and contact one of the partners for more information.

 Since 1956, we have worked to conserve the lands and waters that make Missouri unique and beautiful.
 Your support has helped us protect over 150,000 acres and we’ve still got a lot of work to do.
 Your donation will make a difference.
 We can't save nature without you.